'iPhone 13' to launch in Sep with bigger batteries: Report

-San Francisco, Aug 13 (IANS) Tech giant Apple is likely to unveil all four models of its upcoming "iPhone 13" lineup in September with larger batteries, an updated chipset and expanded mmWave 5G support, a new report said.
+San Francisco: Tech giant Apple is likely to unveil all four models of its upcoming "iPhone 13" lineup in September with larger batteries, an updated chipset and expanded mmWave 5G support, a new report said.

 According to AppleInsider, research firm TrendForce had outlined its expectations for the device, which it said will return to a typical September release.